patriceandrea/midterm/REQS.md

 `POST /user`

-- [ ] If user ID is already in use:
+- [ ] If email or phone number is already in use
   - [ ] Responds with a `404 - Something went wrong` error
 - [ ] If user ID is not already in use:
   - [ ] Create user using the provided request body